oplS16projects/FP1/README.md

 My name: Adam Contardo

  The library I decided to explore was the math library, which includes 9 packages.
 This library adds a few things including common mathematical constants and has a lot of support for the use of floats (flonums).
 Other features include procedures to generate random numbers.
 The math/special-functions library introduces a few special non-elementary procedures, which has support for real numbers and flonums.
 A few examples are gamma, log-gamma, psi0, but there are many more and all return flonums.
 A few more of the packages are: bigfloat, number-theory, array, matrix, distributions, and statistics.
 Bigfloat provides arbitrary-precision float functions, and number theory provides a variety of procedures working with roots, primes, powers, combinatorics, number sequences, and much more.
 The array package provides functioning array data structures, although there is a performance warning for untyped racket.
 The statistics package takes sets of values and computes summaries, and provides procedures  for using sequences with weighted samples as well as unweighted.
 There are a lot of helpful procedures here to work with large numbers, sequences of numbers, and doing calculations on number sets.
+The code below is just a small example using some of the procedures that math provides.
 Math/number-theory may be useful for the project.

 ```racket